wp-plugins/wangguard/readme.txt

  * Add "Report blog and author" on every blog
  * Moderation Queue for repored users and blogs
  * Add report user on every Activity
- * dd report user on every profile
+ * Add report user on every profile
+ * Wizard for detect and eliminate Sploggers

  = bbPress 2.0 RC4 =